Marketmind: More than four

 Companies, meanwhile, continue to deliver good news; Tesla for instance predicted 50%-plus growth this year, while Deutsche Bank posted its biggest profit since 2011.
 But with buyers still in hiding, Tesla shares tanked in after-hours trade.

-Graphic: Fed policy trails inflation by historic margin, https://graphics.reuters.com/USA-FED/gdpzynrmnvw/chart.png Key developments that should provide more direction to markets on Thursday:
+Key developments that should provide more direction to markets on Thursday:

 -China's industrial firms saw December profits grow at slowest pace in 1-1/2 years